AxelPasky/5.1_API_Fields_Booking/README.md

 - **Statistics:** Admin endpoints for revenue and field performance.
 - **Comprehensive Testing:** All endpoints are covered by feature tests (TDD).
 - **API Documentation:** Auto-generated with Scribe, including example requests/responses and Postman/OpenAPI export.
-- **Postman Ready:** Easily test all endpoints with the included Postman collection.

 ---

 ## Project Structure & Approach

-- **Controllers:** Only orchestrate requests and responses; no business logic.
+- **Controllers:** Orchestrate requests and responses; business logic is in services/policies.
-- **Business Logic:** Encapsulated in service classes and policies for maintainability.
 - **Validation:** Handled via Form Requests or inline validation.
 - **Authorization:** Managed via policies and explicit checks in controllers.
 - **Testing:** Test-Driven Development (TDD) for all features and edge cases.